kuligowy/javafx-playground/README.md

 # javafx-playground

-Playground for integrating MVP from Afterburner and SpringBoot CDI for Desktop App using JAVAFX8 components
+Playground for integrating:
+- MVP Concept from Afterburner (component based architecture)
+- SpringBoot features
+- Ebean as ActiveRecord

-Based on https://github.com/AdamBien/afterburner.fx and some SpringBoot/JavaFX tutorials
+Idea based on https://github.com/AdamBien/afterburner.fx and some SpringBoot/JavaFX tutorials